Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 # Code Style Guide #

-### Formatting and continuous integration (ci) ###
+### Formatting and continuous integration (CI) ###

-We use a separate job on Travis CI to check your code for formatting issues, if your pull request was rejected you can check the output on their website.
+We use a separate job on Travis CI to check your code for formatting issues.
+If your pull request was rejected, you can check the output on their website.
-Click on "Details" next to the failed Travis CI build and then click on the Linting build (the fastest one) to see the log.
+Click on <kbd>Details</kbd> next to the failed Travis CI build and then click on the "Linting" build (the fastest one on the very top) to see the log.

 The message will look like this:
 ```